Licensing Exams

 - If you are unable to write your exam, contact the Commission prior to your scheduled exam time to have your exam pulled from the list without penalty.

 - Broker exams are in two pieces held together with a paperclip.
-The two sections can be separated from each other, but CANNOT be taken apart.
+The two sections can be separated from each other, but CANNOT be taken further apart.

 - Remember to complete and sign the first page.